Major Controversies Surrounding Jackie Chan: A Detailed Timeline

 A closer look at the most debated and controversial moments involving Jackie Chan.

-During a news conference in Shanghai on 28 March 2004, Jackie Chan referred to the recently concluded 2004 Taiwanese presidential election as "the biggest joke in the world".
+During a news conference in Shanghai on 28 March 2004, Jackie Chan called the 2004 Taiwanese presidential election "the biggest joke in the world".

 June 2008: Protests at Taipei airport

-On 18 April 2009, during a panel discussion at the annual Boao Forum for Asia, Jackie Chan questioned whether broad freedom is a good thing, stating, "I'm gradually beginning to feel that we Chinese need to be controlled."
+On 18 April 2009, Jackie Chan questioned whether broad freedom is a good thing, suggesting that Chinese people need to be controlled, which prompted angry responses.

 2010: Origin of the Jackie Chan Curse Urban Legend

-In December 2012, Jackie Chan criticized Hong Kong as a "city of protest" and suggested that demonstrators' rights should be limited.
-He also stated that the United States was the "most corrupt" country in the world.
+In December 2012, Jackie Chan criticized Hong Kong as a "city of protest", suggesting that demonstrators' rights should be limited, and stated that the United States was the "most corrupt" country.

-In 2014, Jackie Chan's son Jaycee was arrested for cannabis use, leading Chan to express his anger, shock, heartbreak, and shame.
-He remarked, "I hope all young people will learn a lesson from Jaycee and stay far from the harm of drugs."
+In 2014, Jackie Chan's son, Jaycee, was arrested for cannabis use, leading Jackie Chan to express anger, shock, heartbreak, and shame.

 April 2016: Named in the Panama Papers